serverless/dashboard/node/packages/sdk/docs/instrumentation/express-app.md

 If [`express`](https://expressjs.com/) framework (together with tools like [`serverless-http`](https://github.com/dougmoscrop/serverless-http)) is used to route incoming requests.
 Trace spans for it's middlewares are created

 Tracing is turned on automatically, assuming that `express` is loaded normally via Node.js `require`.
-If it comes bundled or imported via ESM import, then instrumentation needs to be turned on manually with following steps:
+If it comes bundled then instrumentation needs to be turned on manually with following steps:

 ```javascript
 import express from 'express';